10-3-pursuit/10-3-resources/README.md

 1. [Miscellaneous Videos](miscellaneous-videos.md) - miscellaneous videos including 'Leveraging Your Learning with ChatGPT' and 'How To Google Like a Pro' newsletters

+### Project Tools & Assets

-### [Project Tools & Assets](project-tools) - tons of assets and tools for you to use to develop your web applications
+1. [Tools & Assets Page](project-tools) - tons of assets and tools for you to use to develop your web applications

 ### Projects & Lab Videos & Demos